 Cure in a refrigerated or cool room, preferably about 35 degrees F. Rearrange the meat at least once during the curing process to allow even distribution of the brine to all parts of the meat.

 Keep the brine clean and cool to minimize bacterial growth in the brine tank.
-Discard the brine after each use.
+It is advisable not to recycle the brine, although it may be done once under limited circumstances.

 Clearing